Logo

 Q: Between Inspiring Barrage and a damage blessing, which one is the better pick?

-A: More damage is great, and I won't pretend like I don't use the FF+DS combo myself sometimes, but for the average player personally I think sacrificing defense for meager gains in offense is a trap in this game.
+A: More damage is always good, but as I've stated many times, I think sacrificing defense for meager gains in offense is a trap in this game.
 Your goal is to gain as much survivability as possible.
-Having 10x the average amount of Toughness regained throughout the entire match than you normally would is a lot better than dealing ~15-20% more damage with your ranged weapon.
+Having 10x the average amount of Toughness regained throughout the entire match than you normally would have is a lot better than dealing ~15-20% more damage with your ranged weapon.

 The breathing room Inspiring Barrage provides while out in the open is unmatched by any other blessing in the game.
 It effectively removes non-elite shooters as a threat and can save your life in situations that would normally be guaranteed death.
-The blessing is in fact so impactful, it should be considered the primary reason for ever choosing a Braced Autogun over the still extremely OP Zarona Revolver.
+The blessing is in fact so impactful, it should be considered the primary reason for choosing a Braced Autogun in the first place.
+But if you don't need that crutch, by all means, max out your damage.

-Ranged Option 3: Agripinaa Mk I Infantry Autogun / Vraks Mk V Infantry Autogun
+➤ Ranged Option 3: Agripinaa / Vraks Infantry Autoguns

 The Agripinna Mk I and ̶C̶o̶l̶u̶m̶n̶u̶s̶ Vraks Mk V Infantry Autoguns are among the best ranged weapons in the game.
 They deal godly DPS with power blessings like Dumdum and Fire Frenzy, and with ADS, they are much more accurate than the Braced Autoguns.
 There is a legitimate argument to be made that the Agripinna IAG is a better pick than it's Braced counterpart.
 Switching between a Braced Autogun and Infantry Autogun essentially just swaps some of the qualities of your weapon around in an even trade off.